piyushsachdeva/10weeksofcloudops/Week8/README.md

 ### QR Code Generator

-I built an API using AWS Lambda, that accepts POST requests with URL field in the body and generates a QR Code for the provided URL, saves the QR Code in S3 bucke and then sends back the QR Code S3 Object with 200 OK response.
+I built an API using AWS Lambda that accepts POST requests with a URL field in the body and generates a QR Code for the provided URL, saves the QR Code in the S3 bucket, and then sends back the QR Code S3 Object with 200 OK response.

 [![QR Code Generator](https://img.youtube.com/vi/j8QZwM3LFDM/sddefault.jpg)](https://youtu.be/j8QZwM3LFDM?si=Ue46RnlmYzaJsGMY)